Nibezak/payflow-package/docs/core/reference/orders.md

 ### Create a transaction

 ::: tip
 Just because an order has a transaction does not mean it has been placed.
-Lunar determines whether an order is considered placed when the `placed_at` column has a datetime, regardless if any transactions exist or not.
+Payflow determines whether an order is considered placed when the `placed_at` column has a datetime, regardless if any transactions exist or not.
 :::